jupyterhub/batchspawner/README.md

 > **⚠ NOTE**
 >
-> If you are using JupyterHub 3+ then you currently must install using the `pip install -e` method, due to a bug that [will be fixed](https://github.com/jupyterhub/batchspawner/issues/277) in the next release.
+> If you are using JupyterHub 3+ then you currently must install from the main branch, for example by `pip install https://github.com/jupyterhub/batchspawner/archive/main.zip`, due to a [bug that is resolved but not yet released](https://github.com/jupyterhub/batchspawner/issues/277).

 1. from root directory of this repo (where setup.py is), run `pip install -e .`